-Both the FTSE 100 and S&P 500 crashed just over 12 months ago.
-Since then, anyone holding ETFs tracking the two indices would have recovered a substantial portion of the value lost by the FTSE 100 and be in the green for the S&P 500.
+Both the UK market and S&P 500 crashed just over 12 months ago.
+Since then, anyone holding ETFs tracking the two indices would have recovered a substantial portion of the value lost in the UK and be in the green for the S&P 500.
 In short, doing nothing would have been a better option than selling when the market tanked.

 And that’s often the solution.
 Ignoring the regular ups and downs of the market is more likely to help you see higher returns over the long-term than attempting to perfectly time your buys and sells for the lows and highs.